-Permanent Representatives should monitor draft resolutions, reports and other documents sponsored by the delegation.
-A draft resolution or document is a written statement of a country's viewpoint on the issue in question.
-Each draft resolution should be considered carefully to ensure that it is within the country's policies and is of sufficient content to not prove embarrassing to the country if submitted for consideration on the floor.
+Permanent Representatives should monitor draft documents sponsored by the delegation.
+A draft document is a written statement of a country's viewpoint on the issue in question.
+Each draft document should be considered carefully to ensure that it is within the country's policies and is of sufficient content to not prove embarrassing to the country if submitted for consideration on the floor.